-The steps for executing any of the commands are listed below.
-The FCDIV register must be initialized and any error flags cleared before beginning command execution.
+The FCDIV register must be initialized after any reset and any error flag is cleared before beginning command execution.
 The command execution steps are:

-1. Write a data value to an address in the FLASH array.
-The address and data information from this write is latched into the FLASH interface.
+1. Write a data value to an address in the Flash or EEPROM array.
+The address and data information from this write is latched into the Flash and EEPROM interface.
 This write is a required first step in any command sequence.
 For erase and blank check commands, the value of the data is not important.
-For page erase commands, the address may be any address in the 512-byte page of FLASH to be erased.
-For mass erase and blank check commands, the address can be any address in the FLASH memory.
-Whole pages of 512 bytes are the smallest block of FLASH that may be erased.
+For sector erase commands, the address can be any address in the sector of Flash or EEPROM to be erased.
+For mass erase and blank check commands, the address can be any address in the Flash or EEPROM memory.
+Flash and EEPROM erase independently of each other.

+MC9S08DZ60 Series Data Sheet, Rev. 4 Freescale Semiconductor 53

+Excluding start/end overhead

-Do not program any byte in the FLASH more than once after a successful erase operation.
-Reprogramming bits to a byte that is already programmed is not allowed without first erasing the page in which the byte resides or mass erasing the entire FLASH memory.
-Programming without first erasing may disturb data stored in the FLASH.
+Before programming a particular byte in the Flash or EEPROM, the sector in which that particular byte resides must be erased by a mass or sector erase operation.
+Reprogramming bits in an already programmed byte without first performing an erase operation may disturb data stored in the Flash or EEPROM memory.

 - 2. Write the command code for the desired command to FCMD.
-The five valid commands are blank check (0x05), byte program (0x20), burst program (0x25), page erase (0x40), and mass erase (0x41).
+The six valid commands are blank check (0x05), byte program (0x20), burst program (0x25), sector erase (0x40), mass erase (0x41), and sector erase abort (0x47).
 The command code is latched into the command buffer. - 3.
-Write a 1 to the FCBEF bit in FSTAT to clear FCBEF and launch the command (including its address and data information).

-A partial command sequence can be aborted manually by writing a 0 to FCBEF any time after the write to the memory array and before writing the 1 that clears FCBEF and launches the complete command.
-Aborting a command in this way sets the FACCERR access error flag, which must be cleared before starting a new command.

-A strictly monitored procedure must be obeyed or the command will not be accepted.
-This minimizes the possibility of any unintended changes to the FLASH memory contents.
+Write a 1 to the FCBEF bit in FSTAT to clear FCBEF and launch the command (including its address and data information). - A partial command sequence can be aborted manually by writing a 0 to FCBEF any time after the write to the memory array and before writing the 1 that clears FCBEF and launches the complete command.
+Aborting a command in this way sets the FACCERR access error flag which must be cleared before starting a new command. - A strictly monitored procedure must be obeyed or the command will not be accepted.
+This minimizes the possibility of any unintended changes to the memory contents.
 The command complete flag (FCCF) indicates when a command is complete.
 The command sequence must be completed by clearing FCBEF to launch the command.
-Figure 4-2 is a flowchart for executing all of the commands except for burst programming.
-The FCDIV register must be initialized before using any FLASH commands.
-This must be done only once following a reset.
+Figure 4-2 is a flowchart for executing all of the commands except for burst programming and sector erase abort. - 4.
+Wait until the FCCF bit in FSTAT is set.
+As soon as FCCF= 1, the operation has completed successfully.

+^{1.} A mass erase is possible only when the Flash block is fully unprotected.

 Figure 4-2.
-FLASH Program and Erase Flowchart
+Program and Erase Flowchart